Moroccan Lamb Stew Couscous

-- Stir well.
-Turn the heat up until the stew is boiling and then turn the heat lower again.
+Stir well.
+Then turn the heat low.
 Cover the pan and let the lamb simmer for 90 minutes.
-Then let it cool down fully.
+After that let it cool down fully.
 You can put it in the fridge overnight to let the flavors develop.
 Then reheat the stew again (add a little water if necessary) and add the drained chickpeas.

 - Stir again and check the seasoning.
 Add extra pepper, salt or spices if necessary.
 Check if the lamb is tender.
 Add the chopped cilantro right before serving.